MENU

 Human Resources and supervisors are responsible for consulting with employees regarding conflicts of interest.

-The Office of Compliance and Accreditation, Human Resources, and the Office of the Provost are responsible for the review and acknowledgement of conflict of interest disclosures, including the establishment of management plans to mitigate risk associated with those conflicts.
+The Office of Legal and Compliance, Human Resources and the Office of Provost are responsible for the review and acknowledgment of conflict of interest disclosures, including the establishment of management plans to mitigate risk associated with those conflicts.

 Enforcement